 ACADEMIC PROFILE

-Alexandria identifies as a pain sociologist, where her academic inquiry revolves around the social elements of psychological and physiological suffering.
-Her trauma-informed research is inherently interdisciplinary combining elements of social psychology, medical anthropology, critical disability studies, community health, and sociological theory.
+Alexandria identifies as a critical "Pain Sociologist", where her academic inquiry revolves around the social elements of psychological and physiological suffering.
+Her trauma-informed community-based research and qualitative approach is inherently interdisciplinary by combining elements of social psychology, medical anthropology, disability studies, community and public health, sociological theory, and anti-oppressive methodological frameworks.

-Having been employed in various medical settings prior to attending university, Alexandria previously held the administrative position of “PAWS Your Stress” Program Coordinator for the USask campus (May 2019 to August 2020) - see the program work here.
-She also currently acts as a graduate research assistant under the supervision of, Dr. Colleen Anne Dell in the Office of One Health & Wellness.
-Here, she contributes to various research endeavours exploring experiences of pain, as well as the implementation of animal-assisted intervention in institutional settings.
+Having been employed in various medical and legal settings prior to attending university, Alexandria previously held medical support roles in pediatric psychiatry and pedtriatic palliative care, and was the “PAWS Your Stress” Program Coordinator for USask campus - see the program work here.
+Since 2019, she has had a strong focus on knowledge translation and mobilization, and has been a graduate research and teaching assistant under the supervision of Dr. Colleen Anne Dell in the Office of One Health & Wellness.
+Here, she contributes to and helps lead various research endeavours exploring experiences of pain and the implementation of animal-assisted intervention in facility settings, while also helping instruct a 300-level "Animals in Society" course.

-Alexandria also contributes as a patient advocate and knowledge translation specialist for the Saskatchewan Pain Society, and she is conducting health research, interviews, and narrative analysis through the "Improving Pain in Saskatchewan" multi-year project.
-As of Fall 2022, Alexandria has joined the Family Health Lab assisting with user experience (UX) research for adolescent girls experiencing dysmenorrhea who are using a phone app to implement mindfulness skills to assist with their pain management.
+Alexandria has contributed as a patient advocate and knowledge translation specialist for the Saskatchewan Pain Society, and has conducted health research, interviews, and narrative analysis through the "Improving Pain in Saskatchewan" multi-year project.
+In Fall 2022, Alexandria joined the Family Health Lab assisting with user experience (UX) research for adolescent girls experiencing dysmenorrhea utilizing a phone app to gain mindfulness skills to assist with their pain management.
+Currently, Alexandria continues to work closely with colleagues in the PAWSitive Connections lab on diverse projects, such as the development of a animal-human bond scale, advocating for accessible housing for pet owners, working towards national standards for service dogs, the implementation of animals in recovery work, while also contributing to the development of courses on Veteran wellness and the substance use workforce.

 An academic CV or industry resume is available upon request, with a condensed version here. but her current project involvement is available here.
 More information regarding her research, project management, and administrative skills can be found on LinkedIn.